-The pH scale fundamentally changed how we understand and measure acidity and alkalinity in our world.
+The pH scale changed how we understand and measure acidity and alkalinity in our world.
 Introduced in 1909 by Danish chemist Søren Peter Lauritz Sørensen while working at Carlsberg Laboratory (yes, the brewery!), the term "pH" stands for "potential of hydrogen" or "power of hydrogen."
-What began as a brewing science concept has become essential across countless scientific fields, from medicine and environmental science to agriculture and food production.
+What began as a brewing science concept has become essential across many scientific fields, from medicine and environmental science to agriculture and food production.

 At its core, pH measures the concentration of hydrogen ions (H⁺) in a solution.
 The scale is logarithmic, meaning each whole pH value represents a tenfold change in acidity or alkalinity.
-This logarithmic nature allows us to express a wide range of concentrations—from strong acids to strong bases—using a simple 0-14 scale.
+This logarithmic nature allows us to express a wide range of concentrations - from strong acids to strong bases - using a simple 0-14 scale.

 These mathematical relationships allow scientists to precisely calculate hydrogen ion and hydroxide ion concentrations, essential values in chemistry, biology, and environmental sciences.
 The water dissociation constant (Kw) represents the product of hydrogen and hydroxide ion concentrations in water, which remains constant at a given temperature.